 What do you need to make this creamy chickpea soup?

-I make this soup with canned chickpeas for speed and convenience, but you can make it with dry chickpeas instead if you want.
 All you need to do is soak them overnight and then simmer for 30-40 minutes before using them in this soup.

 To make the roasted chickpeas you see as a topping in the pictures, drain a can of chickpeas and place them in a bowl.